 Now the fun part!
 Roll the noodles up, as seen below.
 This isn't difficult but there are a few things to note.
 First, don't roll them so tight or press too hard that the filling squishes out the side.
 Secondly, roll them tight enough that the end result is a roll.
 If you don't, they will deflate during cooking.
 Still edible but not as pretty.

-You don’t have to use homemade sauce for this but if you do, here is my delicious tomato sauce recipe.
+You don't have to use homemade sauce for this but if you do, try my delicious tomato sauce recipe.
 Or you can simply hack a couple jars of sauce by adding in a couple cloves of freshly chopped garlic and bringing the sauce to a simmer.
 Let it simmer for 5 minutes and then add in a bunch of fresh basil.
 Cover the pot and remove from heat.

 Add a 1 cup of tomato sauce to a 9-by-9 pan and then place the rolls in the there, three per row.
 Cover the rolls with sauce and Daiya mozzarella shreds.
 I don't fully cover them as I like when the pasta gets crispy from being baked, but that is just a personal choice.